TheMiningKing/tmk-website-jan-2018/source/_posts/Tor-Proofing-the-World-s-First-Crypto-Shopping-Cart.md

 ## First, disable remote password login on your Tor server

-At the very least, this will prevent anyone from attempting to guess or brute-force their way into your server.
+At the very least, this will prevent anyone from attempting to guess or brute-force their way in.

-This is to be executed on your local system, i.e., _not_ on the Tor server:
+Execute the following on your local system, i.e., _not_ on the Tor server:

 ```
 ssh-keygen -t rsa